ohler55/ox/README.md

 ## Release Notes

+### Current Release 2.1.5

+ - Fixed symbol intern problem with Ruby 2.2.0.
+Symbols are not dynamic unless rb_intern().
+There does not seem to be a way to force symbols created with encoding to be pinned.

-### Current Release 2.1.4
+### Release 2.1.4

  - Fixed bug where the parser always started at the first position in a stringio instead of the current position.

-### Release 2.1.3

- - Added check for @attributes being nil.
-Reported by and proposed fix by Elana.

 ## Description